8 In-App Training Formats and How to Deliver Useful Product Education

 You can create pop-ups and slideouts to share an essential tip, make an announcement, or redirect users to another resource.

-7. Product courses
+7. Product education courses

 Product courses offer a more nuanced and in-depth approach to product education.
 This is ideal for companies with a solid brand reputation and customers with a desire to invest their time in learning more about the product.